tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 ### Introduction
 There are many ways to express a swing trade in the market.
-The most common — and often the first — is simply buying shares and managing risk with a stop-loss.
+The most common, and often the first, is simply buying shares and managing risk with a stop-loss.

 As traders evolve, questions around **capital efficiency**, **risk definition**, and **portfolio construction** naturally arise.
-This is often where options enter the conversation — sometimes with curiosity, sometimes with hesitation.
+This is often where options enter the conversation, sometimes with curiosity and sometimes with hesitation.

 In this post, I’ll walk through **one specific swing trade on $TGT** and compare two ways of expressing the *same trade idea*:
 - A traditional **equity swing trade**